Actindo-AG/Documentation/CommerceCloud/Integration/01_ConfigureSalesforceCommerceCloud.md

 # Configure the Salesforce Commerce Cloud Business Manager

-Before a Salesforce connection can be established, the following two configuration processes must be performed in the Salesforce Commerce Cloud Business Manager.
+Before a Salesforce Commerce Cloud connection can be established, the following two configuration processes must be performed in the Salesforce Commerce Cloud Business Manager.

-In Salesforce, data are uploaded via XML files, which are then imported with a job into the shop.
+In Salesforce Commerce Cloud, data are uploaded to Commerce Cloud via WebDAV.
+The data are then imported with a job into the shop.
 There are two jobs, one for inventory import and one for data import.
-Please note that these two jobs must be configured in your Salesforce account in the exact order and using the specified values as described below.
+Please note that these two jobs must be configured in your Salesforce Commerce Cloud account in the exact order and using the specified values as described below.

 ## Create an inventory import job